Brayton-Han/Lightweight-Event-Driven-Platform-Core/README.md

 # Lightweight-Event-Driven-Platform-Core

-1. Designed and implemented a lightweight embedded-style event-driven platform in C++17, simulating RTOS-like priority scheduling, interrupt handling, and deterministic dispatch under constrained resource assumptions.
+1. Designed and implemented a lightweight event-driven platform in C++17, simulating RTOS-like interrupt handling and deterministic dispatch under constrained resources.

-2. Built a modular architecture supporting task registration, event routing, timer-driven triggers (timerfd), and simulated hardware interrupts (eventfd).
+2. Built a modular architecture to support task registration, event routing, timer-driven triggers, and simulated hardware interrupts.

-3. Implemented a priority-based FIFO scheduler with starvation prevention (aging) and latency-aware dispatch to ensure predictable task execution behavior.
+3. Implemented a priority-based scheduler with starvation prevention to ensure fair and predictable task execution.

-4. Developed performance instrumentation to measure average, P95, and worst-case response latency under configurable stress workloads.
+4. Developed performance instrumentation to measure scheduling latency, achieving ~100k tasks/sec throughput on a 4-core system with P95 latency of 64µs and worst-case latency under 1ms.

 ![Metrics](images/metrics.png)